DLXPlugins/insta-admin/readme.txt

 * Feature: tooltips.
 Show a contextual tooltip when hovering over a social network.
 * Feature: modify the labels and tooltips per social network.
 * Feature: new advanced selectors for those with pagebuilders.
-* Bug fix: fixing Highlight and Share social network positioning so it always loads in a predictable location (up top)
+* Bug fix: fixing InstaAdmin Landing Page social network positioning so it always loads in a predictable location (up top)
 * Feature: local storage of Google Fonts and an Adobe Fonts option for customizable typography in the Click to Share block.
 * Feature: Completely rewritten JavaScript.
 No longer relies on jQuery.